From the Lliure, we present the activities related to the Season 25-26.

 By the moment, we have discussed about Master and Margarita; we are now reading Little Women and, next, we'll start El día del Watusi.

 During the season, it will be also with Biblioteques de Barcelona several reading clubs about some plays in the programme.
-Moderated by actor and cultural communicator Nil Martín.- El día del Watusi Entries at Biblioteca El Carmel-Juan Marsé
+Moderated by actor and cultural communicator Nil Martín.- El día del Watusi With the Biblioteca El Carmel-Juan Marsé

 - AI!
-La misèria ens farà feliços Entries at Biblioteca Canyelles - M. Àngels Rivas
+La misèria ens farà feliços With the Biblioteca Canyelles - M. Àngels Rivas

 - L'autora TBD